Field Growth Playbook: Salesman Tracking for VPs

 Here’s the practical way to think about it.
 CRM tells you what happened in the deal.
 A salesman tracking app tells you what happened before the deal ever had a chance.

-This video gives a useful look at how field tracking and route management play out in practice.
+That is a quick look at field tracking and route management in practice.

 “A weak rep hates visibility because it exposes inconsistency.
 A strong rep usually likes it once they see it protects their effort.”